pyca/cryptography/docs/hazmat/backends/interfaces.rst

         Check if the specified ``algorithm`` is supported by this backend.

-        :param prf: An instance of a
+        :param algorithm: An instance of a
             :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
             provider.